fluidblue/passdeposit/API.md

 data.email         | New email address, which also serves as username data.key           | Password hash of new password.
 See `data.key` in `user.create`. data.passwordHint  | New password hint.
 data.items         | Array of all user's items or *null* if the user doesn't have items.
 The items must be encrypted with the new password.
-Also see "Item data structure". session            | Current session ID (returned from `user.login`) userid             | User's ID (returned from `user.login`)
+Also see [Item data structure](#item-data-structure). session            | Current session ID (returned from `user.login`) userid             | User's ID (returned from `user.login`)